ODI-documentation/materials/static/data/queries.md

 ## The semiotics of suits in numeral cards

-The first four queries present significant results for the study of the semiotics of tarot suits.
-With regard to the suit of Wands, the largest percentage shows that the reference is to the forest and, in general, to the forest setting of *Il Castello*.
-In those cases where the semantics deviates from the setting, it emerges that it is the number that defines the meaning of the card: the *Due di Bastoni* is, in fact, used to express a duality or a choice between two situations (fourth story of *Tutte le altre storie*) regardless of the suit; the *Asso di Bastoni*, on the other hand, may refer not only to the tree, but also to power and its material symbol (third story of *Tutte le altre storie*).
-Unlike numerals with the suit of Wands, those of Coins refer, instead, to two clearly opposite semantic fields: the first is that of earthly power, wealth and materiality (e.g. richness, inheritance, money); the second, on the other hand, has to do with heaven, the divine and the immaterial (e.g. light, moon, state of beatitude).
-Between the two semantic fields, however, the former stands out over the latter.
-The largest percentage of the results obtained for the semantics of numerals with the seed of Swords pertain to themes of warfare (e.g. war, duel, dispute); sometimes, it specifically refers to defence (e.g. barrier, guards).
-Finally, the semantic meaning associated with the suit of Cups is less clearly defined than the three aforementioned suits.
-From the results, it is possible to note a large percentage that refers to banqueting and refreshment (e.g. banquet, wedding banquet, tavern); there are, however, other references such as those related to wealth (e.g. the source of life, world peace) or to love (e.g. love encounter).
+The first four queries have significant results for the study of the semiotics of suits in numeral cards.
+As concerns the suit of Wands, the largest percentage shows that the reference is to *Il Castello*'s forest setting.
+In those cases where the semantics diverts from the setting arises that it's the number that defines the meaning of the card: the *Due di Bastoni* is, indeed, used to express a duality or a crossroad (fourth story of *Tutte le altre storie*) regardless of the suit; the *Asso di Bastoni*, whereas, may refer not only to the tree, but also to the power and its material symbol (third story of *Tutte le altre storie*).
+The suit of Coins, though, refers to two opposite semantic fields: the first concerns earthly power, wealth and materiality (e.g. "richness", "inheritance", "money"); the second regards heaven, divine and broadly the immaterial world (e.g. "light", "moon", "state of beatitude").
+However, the former prevails to the latter.
+The largest percentage of the results obtained for the suit of Swords relates to warfare (e.g. "war", "duel", "dispute"); sometimes, it specifically refers to defence (e.g. "barrier", "guards").
+Finally, the semantic meaning associated for the suit of Cups is less clearly defined than the three aforementioned suits: a large percentage refers to banqueting and refreshment (e.g. "banquet", "wedding banquet", "tavern"); there are, however, other references such as those related to well-being (e.g. "the source of life") or love life (e.g. "love encounter").

 ### Wands

-What are the meanings associated with cards that have suit Wands?
+What are the meanings of numeral cards with Wands suit?

 ```
 select ?cardDeck ?meaning
 where {
     ?cardDeck a odi:DeckCard.
     ?cardDeck odi:hasSuit bacodi:bastoni.
     ?cardDeck odi:hasTypology bacodi:numerale.
     ?cardStory odi:specifies ?cardDeck.
     ?cardStory odi:carriesRepresentation ?representation.
     ?representation odi:hasMeaningOf ?meaning.
 }